agaszmurlo/bdg-sequila/docs/source/index.rst

 SeQuiLa User Guide
 ====================

 SeQuiLa is an ANSI-SQL compliant solution for efficient genomic intervals querying and processing built on top of `Apache Spark`_.
-Range joins are bread and butter for NGS analysis but high volume of data make them very slow or even failing to compute.
+Range joins are bread and butter for NGS analysis but the high volume of data make them execute very slowly or even failing to compute.

 .. _Apache Spark: https://spark.apache.org/

 * SeQuiLa is fast:

-   - genome-size analysis in several minutes
+   - genome-size analyses in several minutes
-   - 22x+ speedup over Spark default processing
+   - 22x+ speedup over Spark default join operation
    - 100% accuracy in functional tests against GRanges

 * SeQuiLa is elastic:

    - growing catalogue of utility functions and operations including: `featureCounts`, `countOverlaps` and `coverage`
-   - exposed parameters for further performance optimizations
+   - exposed parameters for further performance tuning
-   - integration with third-party tools through SparkSQL JDBC driver
+   - integration with third-party tools through SparkSQL Thrift JDBC driver
-   - can be used natively in R using sparklyr-sequila package
+   - can be used natively in R with sparklyr-sequila package
-   - possibility to use SeQuiLa as command line tool without any exposure to Scala/Spark/Hadoop
+   - possibility to use it as command line tool without any exposure to Scala/Spark/Hadoop
    - Docker images available for a quick start
+   - can process data stored both on local as well as on distributed file systems (HDFS, S3, Ceph, etc.)

 * SeQuiLa is scalable: